The slave market

 So, when he came back, it was too late to rectify the mistake.
 And the pillars stay in this position even now.

 Although the Slave market in Zanzibar was officially closed in 1873, it was not the end of slavery.
 Slave traders continued the illegal trade at least two decades longer.
 The kidnapped slaves were hidden in caves or underground chambers in Zanzibar before they were sold and shipped to Arabia or Asia.

-One of the illegal slave chambers is located in Mangapwani, 25 km north of Stone Town, on the western coast, and on Pemba Island.
-Finally, the slave trade was abolished in 1904 in Kenya and in 1919 in Tanganyika.
+One of the illegal slave chambers is located in Mangapwani, 25 km north of Stone Town, on the western coast, and Pemba Island.
+Finally, the slave trade was abolished in 1904 in Kenya and 1919 in Tanganyika.

 After the Zanzibar Revolution in 1964, the Sultan, and some Arab and Indian inhabitants were expelled from the island.

 In the same year, Tanganyika and Zanzibar were united in the Republic of Tanzania.

 “Memory for the Slaves” on the former Slave market

 Outside, in the cathedral’s garden, there is a Slave Monument, “Memory for the Slaves”.